 2020 Water Quality Initiative

 Improved drinking water protection and reduced flooding rise to the top of a long list of positive impacts that will result from a newly awarded $7.5 million collaborative effort with federal, state, and local partners to carry out land and water conservation work in the Milwaukee River Watershed for five years, starting in 2021.

 The Milwaukee River and its streams are degraded by excessive phosphorus, sediment, and bacteria from urban and rural stormwater runoff.
 Healthy soil gives us clean air and water, forests, crops, grazing lands, diverse wildlife, and beautiful landscapes.
 Protecting our land and water is key to sustaining the natural character of our watershed, as well as our resiliency to extreme weather.

-Assist the agricultural community to improve soil health, water quality and reduce the risk of flooding.
+Assist the agricultural community in improving soil health, water quality and reducing the risk of flooding.
 The MRWCP aims to promote agricultural conservation practices along priority streams and rivers.